 PopSugar’s email signup call to action contains a few elements that we haven’t seen yet in the above examples.
-The “Signup with Facebook” option may be preferred by regular Facebook users, and is sometimes quicker and requires less steps.
-The phrase at the bottom creates transparency for Popsugar and confirms for the user the action they are taking—giving Popsugar permission to email them.
+The “Signup with Facebook” option may be preferred by regular Facebook users, and is sometimes quicker and requires fewer steps.
+The call to action phrase at the bottom creates transparency for Popsugar and confirms for the user the action they are taking—giving Popsugar permission to email them.
 However, including “agree to the Terms” may cause the user to feel like they are committing to something bigger than they thought, and to feel hesitation.
 If this is, in fact, a legal requirement, including it at the bottom and in small font is the best solution.

 Like Popsugar, Living Social also includes a consent statement, at the bottom and in a small font.
 But what we really want to point out here is the simple and attractive design, the gift icon to convey that the reader will get something out of this, and the use of an offer to encourage signups.
 However, it is unclear as to whether this 80% refers to a single coupon or the average discount for items on their site.

-Nav's call to action for their email news letter is a great example of concise copywriting.
+Nav’s call to action for their email newsletter is a great example of concise copywriting.
 It tells the user the ultimate value of the newsletter and then clarifies how often the email will be sent.
-The example email, with it's clean and branded design, to the right, is an added element of appeal.
+The example email, with it’s clean and branded design, to the right, is an added element of appeal.